“A compassionate and thoughtful guide to reclaiming one’s humanity in a systems-driven world.” — Kirkus Reviews

 Instead, it creates space for reflection — on work, care, ambition, and the quiet choices that shape a life within systems that rarely pause.

-Order directly from the author (Physical books)
+Sent directly from the author - with fast delivery

 Outside European Union: EUR 37.20 (VAT Excl.) – tracked via bpost